 - drinking plenty of water (about 64 ounces each day, depending on your level of activity)

 - getting regular exercise (about 30 minutes of light exercise every day).

 - limiting your alcohol intake

 - moisturizing your skin with natural, unscented lotion

 - getting plenty of vitamins A, B, C, and E as well as sorbitol and omega 3 fatty acids in your diet

-In addition to exercises, there are several other tips floating around that promise to make your balls less saggy:
+In addition to exercises, there are several other tips floating around that promise to make your testicles less saggy:

 - Wearing tight underwear.
-This might make your balls feel less saggy temporarily, but they’ll return to their usual position as soon as you take off your underwear.
+This might make your testicles feel less saggy temporarily, but they’ll return to their usual position as soon as you take off your underwear.

 - Masturbating less.
-Masturbation and other sexual activities have no effect on the elasticity of your skin or the size of your balls.
-In fact, having an erection can sometimes make your balls look less saggy.
+Masturbation and other sexual activities have no effect on the elasticity of your skin or the size of your testicles.
+In fact, having an erection can sometimes make your testicles look less saggy.

 Sagging is a built-in function of your scrotum that allows your testicles to produce healthy sperm.
 As you get older, this trait might become more noticeable as your skin naturally starts to lose elasticity.
 While there’s nothing you can do to reverse or stop this process, you can try adopting certain habits, such as drinking plenty of water, to slow it down.
 If the sagging causes you distress, you can always talk to your doctor about scrotoplasty to remove extra skin from your scrotum.